Linearly Constrained Diffusion Implicit Models: Methods

-We can interpret \eqref{eqn:optimize} as a relaxation of \eqref{eqn:projection}; the regularization by $\lambda\|\rvy - \rmA\hat\rvx_0\|^2$ is achieved implicitly by early stopping after $k=K$ steps of gradient descent.
-In contrast to projection, this Lagrangian objective is robust to both (1) the possible infeasibility of $\hat\rvy_0(\rvx_t) = \rvy$ and (2) overfitting the measurements based on an inaccurate Tweedie plug-in estimator.
+The regularization by $\lambda\|\rmA\hat\rvx_0(\rvx_{t-\delta}) - \rvy\|^2$ is achieved implicitly by stopping after $k$ steps of gradient descent at a given timestep $t$.
+In contrast to a hard constraint at each timestep, this objective is robust to both (1) the possible infeasibility of $\rmA \hat\rvx_0(\rvx_{t-\delta}) = \rvy$ and (2) overfitting the measurements based on an inaccurate Tweedie plug-in estimator.

+For notational purposes, we define $L_t$ as the energy of the measurement residual between the Tweedie posterior mean $\hat{\rvx}_0(\rvx_t)$ and our observation $\rvy$.
+This is the quantity we actively reduce via gradient descent with each projection step:

+We can therefore interpret \eqref{eqn:optimize} as a projection of the DDIM update $f_\theta(\rvx_t)$ onto the set of values $\rvx_{t-\delta}$ that sufficiently reduce the residual energy $L_{t-\delta}$.
+The full inference procedure is analogous to projected gradient descent, whereby we alternately take a step $f_\theta(\rvx_t)$ determined by the diffusion model, and then project back onto the set of plausible values for $L_{t-\delta}$ at timestep $t-\delta$.
+At high noise levels, the plausible domain is very large so our constraint is weak.
+As noise decreases, the plausible domain constricts to a radius of zero, achieving constraint satisfaction if we can ensure that $L_t = 0$ when $t=0$.

+As $t$ approaches $0$, $\hat\rvx_0(\rvx_t)$ converges to $\rvx_t$ and $L_t = \|\rmA\hat\rvx_0(\rvx_t) - \rvy\|^2$ empirically behaves like a simple convex quadratic $\|\rmA\rvx_t - \rvy\|^2$, which can be minimized to arbitrary accuracy by taking sufficiently many gradient steps.
+This observation is why we can achieve exact recovery of the measurements $\rvy = \rmA\rvx_0$ in the final result $\rvx_0$.
+We demonstrate in Figure~\ref{fig:noisy_result} that we can match a measurement even when it is out of distribution.
+We provide further calculations and empirical evidence to demonstrate the constraint convergence behavior in Appendix~\ref{app:convergence}.